lauralola/Recipes-for-calm/README.md

 * As logged in website user, I can:

 1. Like/unlike posts to indicate which I enjoyed.
-2. Comment on posts to join coversation around the post.
+2. Comment on posts to join conversation around the post.
 3. Delete and edit my own comments.
 4. Logout from the website.